 The screen is hard-wearing acrylic which will take the odd knock.
-Its display size is a good 1 ⅓ inches across (or 40 mm) making it easy to read at a glance.
+Its display size is a good 1 ⅓ inches across (or 40 mm) making it easy to read at a glance, even for 'older eyes'.

 Although the Suunto Zoop Novo is wrist mounted, it is not a regular watch-sized dive computer.
 It's far too big to be worn as an everyday watch.

 The Zoop Novo has some well thought out functionality.
-The Zoop Novo has a 4-button menu.
-The buttons are nice and big, making them easy to press.
+The Zoop Novo has a 4-button menu which are nice and big, making them easy to press.
 Menus are easy to navigate and the display is clear to read.

 The standard dive alarms are all adjustable.
 A default setting will remind you to make a safety stop.
 Alarms can be set for maximum depth and dive time.

 If you exceed the no-decompression limit on a dive, the Zoop Novo will provide the decompression information you need to make a safe ascent.
 After this, surface interval and repetition dive information will be displayed.